spacemit-com/docs/en/graphics/AMD_graphics_card_adaptation_reference.md

      else
 ```

+**Explanation:**

+- On the RISC-V platform, when the cache mode is **write-combined** (i.e., `caching = ttm_write_combined`), the PTE (Page Table Entry) is correctly set to **non-cached or write-combined attributes**.
+- This avoids cache incoherence issues during VRAM access and improves rendering and data transfer efficiency.

-Introduced RISC-V architecture support in the `ttm_prot_from_caching` function.
-When `caching = ttm_write_combined`, the corresponding page table attributes are set to write-combining mode.
-On the RISC-V platform, when the cache attribute is set to write-combining, the corresponding PTEs can correctly set the attributes to non-cached or write-combining.
+RISC-V architecture support is introduced in the `ttm_prot_from_caching` function.
+When `caching = ttm_write_combined`, the corresponding page table attributes are set to write-combined mode.
+On RISC-V platforms, when the cache attribute is write-combined, the corresponding PTE is correctly set as non-cached or write-combined.

-### 2.4 Adjusting DMA Address Width (dma_bits)
+### DMA Address Width (`dma_bits`) Adjustment

+During driver initialization, `dma_bits` is used to specify the size of the physical memory space addressable by the GPU.

 ```c
 diff --git a/drivers/gpu/drm/radeon/radeon_device.c b/drivers/gpu/drm/radeon/radeon_device.c